- Course dates:

 - City of Norwich School, Norwich

 Looking for private tuition with one of our expert tutors?
-Book a 30-minute instrumental or vocal lesson*, to be taken alongside the Ensemble Only Course.
+Book a 30-minute instrumental, vocal lesson or drama lesson, to be taken alongside the Ensemble Only Course.
 Register your interest when signing up for a course.

 £150 per term (£15 per week)